hl7ch/ch-vacd/input/pagecontent/index.md

 The circumstance to be able to exchange the information across borders had his influence on the specification.
 The [International Patient Summary Implementation Guide (IPS)](http://hl7.org/fhir/uv/ips/) gave some support.

-The following documents have been defined:
+The following documents and messages have been defined:
 - [Immunization Administration document](immunization-administration-document.html)
 - [Vaccination Record document](vaccination-record-document.html)
 - [Immunization Recommendation Request message](immunization-recommendation-request-message.html)